Crotonaldehyde

 Crotonaldehyde is a chemical compound with the formula CH3CH=CHCHO.
 The compound is usually sold as a mixture of the E- and Z-isomers, which differ with respect to the relative position of the methyl and formyl groups.
-The E-isomer is more common (data given in Table is for the E-isomer).
+The E-isomer is more common.
 This lachrymatory liquid is moderately soluble in water and miscible in organic solvents.
 As an unsaturated aldehyde, crotonaldehyde is a versatile intermediate in organic synthesis.
 It occurs in a variety of foodstuffs, e.g. soybean oils.

 Production and reactivity

 Crotonaldehyde is produced by the aldol condensation of acetaldehyde: